Preparing for a Long Season

 For weightlifting, the workouts are high reps, low weight, with full or negative range of motion working on general strength.
 The full/negative range of motion lifts are great for building strength while working full range of motion so you are not losing flexibility.
 Great lifts for all athletic arenas are squats, dead lifts, power cleans and snatches, lunges, and step ups, always using free weights, not machines.
 As I get closer to the start of the competition season the lifts gradually get heavier, the reps decrease, and the lifts become more explosive.

 Following every run or lifting session I do a short cool down, some stretching, and a foam rolling session to help with recovery time and flexibility.
-While the exercises may be different, these principals can be applied to variety of sports and when applied correctly will improve performance and limit the chance of injuries.
+While the exercises may be different, these principals can be applied to variety of sports and when applied correctly will limit the chance of injuries.

 Garrett finished the 2014 Indoor Season ranked in the Top 40 in the World in the High Jump with a best of 7'4.25" and finished 6th at the USA Championships.
 Continue to follow Garrett's 2014 outdoor season on Instagram @ g_huyler